 I have recently returned from an exciting journey to stunning Namibia, a West African country much visited for its wildlife.
 Although I did not shun the wildlife completely, I mostly focused on the unique cultures in northern Namibia, while also experiencing the dramatic southwestern desert environments.
 As such, I spent most of my visit in and around the beautiful and challenging Namib Desert, which the country is named after.
 (Interestingly, because of the vast and mostly unpopulated Namib desert, Namibia is one of the least densely populated countries in the world, second only to Mongolia.
 Namibia is twice the size of California and has only 2 million inhabitants.)
-The Namib Desert is well-known for the Sossuvlei area which boasts the highest (and most-photographed) free-standing sand dunes in the world.
+The Namib Desert is well-known for the Sossuvlei area, which boasts the highest (and most-photographed) free-standing dunes in the world.
 This arid desert is also home to the Deadvlei area with its striking dead camel thorn trees.
 And just north of the desert, in Kaokoland, is the challenging environment where the Himbas, one of the most colorful tribes I’ve encountered, have chosen for their home.

 Himba women get their unique reddish hue by covering themselves entirely with “otjize”, a mixture of butterfat, ground red ochre, and a fragrant local resin (also now called Namibian myrrh).
 I was told that the Himbas enjoy the red as it symbolizes the earth’s rich color as well as the color of blood, a sign of life.
-I was also told that those Himba women mostly use “otjize” because it is a natural sunscreen and as an insect repellent.
-Whatever the reason, this practice gives them a stunning look as women cover not only their body but also their hair, clothing and jewelry.
+I was also told that those Himba women mostly use “otjize” because it is a natural sunscreen and insect repellent.
+Whatever the reason, this practice gives them a stunning look as women cover not only their body but also their hair, clothing, and jewelry.

-The Himbas wear little clothing, women traditionally only wear skirts made of multiple layers of goatskins.
-Some of them add to their skirt a final layer animal skin all covered with shells as a distinctive adornment.
-Himba women also wear belts that they configure in a way to convey the number of children they have.
+The Himbas wear little clothing, and women traditionally only wear skirts made of multiple layers of goatskins.
+Some of them add to their skirt a final layer of animal skin all covered with shells as a distinctive adornment.
+Himba women also wear belts that they configure to convey the number of children they have.
 The beaded anklets, though mainly worn to protect their legs from venomous animal bites, also convey information about their marital status and family size via the height of the anklets and the number of threads holding them together.
 Nowadays, some women also seem to use the anklets as a “wallet”; this is where a woman stored her hard-earned money after I purchased one small necklace from her.

 For those of us knowing that it can take some time to look our best, it is not surprising that the same is true for Himba women.
 So we see many of them busy smearing themselves with “otjize” or helping one another with their dreadlocks.
 As water is very scarce in their part of the world, women often purify themselves and their clothing by using the smoke generated by burning the wood of a local tree.

-Enjoy the red!
+Enjoy the red,